Skip to main content

 7. Introduce them to important people

-The checklist may include meeting specific people, such as the:
+The checklist may include meeting the:

 • Department manager